Proto-Indo-European mythology: Serpent-slaying myth

 One common myth found in nearly all Indo-European mythologies is a battle ending with a hero or god slaying a serpent or dragon of some sort.
 Although the details of the story often vary widely, several features remain remarkably the same in all iterations.
 The protagonist of the story is usually a thunder-god, or a hero somehow associated with thunder.
 His enemy the serpent is generally associated with water and depicted as multi-headed, or else "multiple" in some other way.
 Indo-European myths often describe the creature as a "blocker of waters", and his many heads get eventually smashed by the thunder-god in an epic battle, releasing torrents of water that had previously been pent up.
 The original legend may have symbolized the Chaoskampf, a clash between forces of order and chaos.
 The dragon or serpent loses in every version of the story, although in some mythologies, such as the Norse Ragnarök myth, the hero or the god dies with his enemy during the confrontation.
-Historian Bruce Lincoln has proposed that the dragon-slaying tale and the creation myth of *Trito killing the serpent Ngʷhi may actually belong to the same original story.
+Historian Bruce Lincoln has proposed that the dragon-slaying tale and the creation myth of *Trito killing the serpent h₂n̥gʷhis may actually belong to the same original story.

 Reflexes of the Proto-Indo-European dragon-slaying myth appear in most Indo-European poetic traditions, where the myth has left traces of the formulaic sentence (h₁e) gʷʰent h₁ógʷʰim, meaning "[he] slew the serpent".

 Greek red-figure vase painting depicting Heracles slaying the Lernaean Hydra, c.
 375–340 BC.

 In Hittite mythology, the storm god Tarhunt slays the giant serpent Illuyanka, as does the Vedic god Indra the multi-headed serpent Vritra, which has been causing a drought by trapping the waters in his mountain lair.

 Several variations of the story are also found in Greek mythology.
 The original motif appears inherited in the legend of Zeus slaying the hundred-headed Typhon, as related by Hesiod in the Theogony, and possibly in the myth of Heracles slaying the nine-headed Lernaean Hydra and in the legend of Apollo slaying the earth-dragon Python.
 The story of Heracles's theft of the cattle of Geryon is probably also related.
 Although he is not usually thought of as a storm deity in the conventional sense, Heracles bears many attributes held by other Indo-European storm deities, including physical strength and a penchant for violence and gluttony.